TsubasaChin/SmallProject/README.md

 ### Tests on Monitor via SSH method

-Since I don't have that many host,I picked up single host and changed the /usr/bin/uptime file.Each time I ssh to that host and execute the uptime command,I will get random results(failure or different uptime value).
+Since I don't have that many hosts,I picked up single host and changed its /usr/bin/uptime file.Each time I ssh to that host and execute the uptime command,I will get random results(failure or different uptime values).

 ### Tests on Monitor via HTTP method and PING method